Forging Classes Now Offered In Partnership With The Center For Metal ArtsPosted April 5, 2022 at 8:07 am

 These classes aim to give students a hands-on experience in the craft of forging.
 Starting with the basics, students receive a solid foundation on which to grow their skills and forging practice.
 By the end of all four classes, students are focused on design, the aspect of the craft that creates the most attractive and functional forge work.
 Design and execution work together hand in hand, creating harmony and some of the most striking and innovative forge work.

-Skills learned in these classes will help successful students start their own business, add forging components to an existing business, or will translate to any other hands-on job.
+Skills learned in these classes will help successful students start their own businesses, add forging components to an existing business, or will translate to any other hands-on job.